-Before local search came along, small and local businesses had an extremely tough time trying to outrank major brands in online search.
-As many work with limited marketing budgets, it was sometimes an impossible task to rank above global brands.
+Before local search developed, small and local businesses had an extremely tough time trying to outrank major brands.
+As most small businesses work with limited marketing budgets, it was sometimes an impossible task to rank above global brands.

-Thankfully, all that’s changed with the introduction of local search, which provides small and local businesses the opportunity to put their business in front of customers and gain the upper hand against larger brands.
+Thankfully, all that’s changed.
+Local search today provides small and local businesses with the opportunity to put their websites in front of customers.

-If you’ve ever made a local search query using an online search engine, you’ll have noticed that they provide you with a lot more information than just a URL link and short description.
+If you’ve ever used a local search query, you’ll have noticed that the results are different from normal.
+You receive a lot more information than the standard a list URLs and short descriptions.

 - Opening hours

-Pretty much everything a consumer needs to know to contact your business, view your products, or walk/drive to your store.
+In other words, pretty much everything a consumer needs to know to contact the business, view its products, or walk/drive to its store.

-Every business can be listed in local search for free, and there are thousands of online search directories to choose from.
+Every business can appear in local search for free, and there are hundreds of online search directories to choose from.

 Consumers Turn to Local Search

-The best thing is, unlike print directories where you have to pay a yearly fee to list your business, online local search is free, and, if you use the right methods, you can rank above your competitors and generate more customers for your business.
+Today physical directories are almost obsolete, thanks to online search.
+Consumers rely on local search to find everything from landscapers to coffee shops.
+Best of all, unlike print directories, where you have to pay a yearly fee to list your business, online local search is free.
+If you use the right methods, you can rank above your competitors and generate more customers for your business.

-While there are thousands of online directories to list your business, you should make it a priority to be listed in the Big 5.
-They are:
+You should make it a priority to be listed in the Big Four of online directories.
+These are:

-Google – the world’s most used search engine, offers your business the greatest free online exposure to customers.
-Google local search displays a map search of local businesses close to the searcher, automatically propelling your business to the first page if everything is listed correctly.
+Google – the world’s most used search engine, Google offers your business the greatest free online exposure.
+Google local search displays a map search of local businesses.
+By listing everything correctly on your website, you will automatically propel your business to the first page of search results.

-Bing – the second most popular search engine in the U.S., offers the same features as Google.
-Listing your business is free and, if combined with maps, you’ll see your business listed on the first page of Bing too.
+Bing – the second most popular search engine in the U.S., Bing offers the same features as Google.
+Listing your business is free and, when you’re on Bing’s map, you’ll see your business on the first page.

 Yahoo!
-Local – the third most popular search engine, offers free and paid listing.
-Free listing provides you with all the benefits offered by Google and Bing, whereas paid listing allows you to enhance your listing with more photos, links, information, and even puts your listing in bold helping it stand out.
+Local – the third most popular search engine, Yahoo offers free and paid listing.
+A free listing provides you with all the benefits offered by Google and Bing.
+A paid listing allows you to add more photos, links, and information and puts your listing in bold, to stand out.

 Local Map Search

-Listing your business on both map services is free and a must.
+Listing your business on both map services is a must.

-If you have already setup profiles and are thinking about creating more, recheck all your old listings to ensure the information is all up-to-date and consistent.
+If you have already set up profiles, now would be a good time to check all your listings to ensure that the information is all accurate.

-In 2014, Google released a study titled Understanding Consumers’ Local Search Behaviour which found several interesting statistics such as:
+In 2014, Google released a study titled Understanding Consumers’ Local Search Behavior.
+This revealed several interesting findings, including:

 - Local searches lead to more sales than non-local searches

-- 4 out of 5 consumers want ads customized based on their city and zip code
+- Four out of five consumers want ads customized according to their city and zip code

-- 50% of local searches made from a smartphone are looking for a business’s local store address
+- Half of local searches from smartphones are for a business’s store address

-- 30% of consumers are more likely to buy in-store if they know the store is nearby
+- 30% of consumers are more likely to buy in store if they know that the store is nearby

 Local search is the most profitable way for your business to interact with customers during their buying journey.
-Is your business correctly optimized for local search?
-If you’re unsure or want to propel your business to the first page of search, get in touch with one of our marketing specialists today.
+Have you optimized your website for local search?
+If you want to propel your site to the first page, check out our SEO Basic Training for tips and tricks about local SEO.